- Advice

 High-top panel van conversions in particular are popular, such as the Fiat Ducato LWB/XLWB, which already has three full-height doors and two extra-wide entrance apertures.
 This means there is no need for any further modification to facilitate suitable access, plus adapting it for driving is simpler to achieve.
 Open lounge layouts are ideal for such purposes, and in addition, mobility scooters can be transported inside if required.

-There is also a growing band of small motorhome converters who will design and build from scratch on both new and pre-owned vehicles, and many disabled campers go down this route.
+There is also a growing band of small motorhome converters who will design and build from scratch on both new and pre-owned vehicles, and many campers with disabilities go down this route.

 Finally, pre-owned examples of adapted motorcaravans do appear pretty often in the regular classified advertising channels for motorhomes and other camping units.